appacademy/prep-work/assessment00-practice-problems/README.md

 My advice is to solve them all once, then put your solutions away and solve them all again. **Practice until you are fluent!**

+**I've included solutions**, but please don't look at those until you finish a problem.

 ## Assessment00 Schedule

 On **Monday, April 29**, we'll open the window for taking the